"The challenge of how to reconcile professional management with a culture of innovation remains for ever a central issue for management thinkers"

 Why establishing EIRMA since 1966?

-EIRMA was established more than 45 years ago in Paris to create a College in Europe at which scientists would be trained in the art of managing.
+EIRMA was established 50 years ago in Paris to create a College in Europe at which scientists would be trained in the art of managing.
 It now enables and supports the transformation of R&D and Innovation Management by Industrial Corporations operating in Europe.

 Here is how it all begun…